 Our recovery centers treat codeine addiction and co-occurring disorders at the same time.
 We focus on the whole person.
 This means we don’t just treat symptoms, we get to the root issues.
 During rehab for codeine addiction, we’ll address the physical and emotional damage caused by substance abuse.

-Codeine has long been used to treat coughs and colds and is sometimes prescribed for pain relief, especially for numbing back pain.
-However, codeine’s pleasure-inducing effects when used in large amounts make it a high-risk drug for abuse when used without medical supervision.
-Codeine affects cell receptors similarly to the way opioids like heroin interact with them.
+Codeine is often used to treat coughs and colds.
+It is sometimes prescribed for pain relief, especially for numbing back pain.
+You shouldn’t take it without medical supervision.
+When used in large amounts, codeine’s pleasurable effects make it a high-risk drug for abuse.
+Codeine affects the brain much like opioids and heroin.
 Some heroin addicts use large amounts of codeine to help ease withdrawal symptoms.
-Codeine should not be used without the oversight of medical professionals.
+This is dangerous.

-According to the World Health Organization, codeine is likely the most commonly used drug overall.
-While codeine can be extracted from opium, it is usually synthesized from morphine.
-It is found in many over-the-counter drugs, including:
+The World Health Organization says codeine is likely the most frequently used drug.
+While codeine can be extracted from opium, it is usually made from morphine.
+It can be found in many prescription drugs including:

 - Tylenol with codeine

 - Cough syrups